Matt Bersano

-Matt Bersano (born September 10, 1992) is an American professional soccer player who plays for Major League Soccer club Austin FC.
+Matt Bersano (born September 10, 1992) is an American professional soccer player who plays as a goalkeeper.

 Career

-Youth, College and Amateur
+Youth, college and amateur

 After spending his youth career with the Real Salt Lake AZ academy, Bersano began his college career at Oregon State University.
 He made a total of 54 appearances and recorded 14 clean sheets for the Beavers before transferring to Penn State University in 2015.
 In his lone season with the Nittany Lions, Bersano made 13 appearances and finished with a 1.19 Goals Against Average and five clean sheets.

 He also played in the Premier Development League for Lane United FC.

 Professional

 Seattle Sounders 2

 On March 24, 2016, Bersano signed a professional contract with USL club Seattle Sounders FC 2.
 He ended up making his professional debut on September 11, coming on as a sub in the 81st minute for the injured Charlie Lyon in S2's away match at Oklahoma City Energy.
 The match ended in a 2–2 draw.